slothspot/wisp/README.md

 <!---Todo: logo--->

-It will soon be available on maven central.
+It is available on maven central.
 The alpha release of wisp is available as `0.0.1`.
 An sbt dependency would look like:

     "com.quantifind" %% "wisp" % "0.0.1"